conventional-changelog/standard-version/README.md

 This method is used to read the version from the provided file contents.

+The return value is expected to be a semantic version string.

 ##### `writeVersion(contents = string, version: string): string`

 This method is used to write the version to the provided contents.

+The return value will be written directly (overwrite) to the provided file.

 ---